Frequently Asked Questions (FAQ)¶

 Yes.
 RflySim already provides reinforcement learning–based flight control design experiments—not only is it feasible, but the toolchain also includes ready-to-use examples for direct reference.

-The most straightforward experiment example is: [RflySim Installation Path]\RflySimAPIs\5.RflySimFlyCtrl\3.CustExps\e2_RL-CtrlExp, titled “Reinforcement Learning–Based Optimal Control Flight Control Design Experiment.”
+The most straightforward experiment example is: [RflySim installation path]\RflySimAPIs\5.RflySimFlyCtrl\3.CustExps\e2_RL-CtrlExp, titled “Reinforcement Learning–Based Optimal Control Flight Control Design Experiment.”
 This directory includes both SITL\RL_SITL.slx and HITL_FLY\RL_HITL_FLY.slx, enabling software-in-the-loop and hardware-in-the-loop validation, respectively.

-NaN, with corresponding enable bits disabled inEnList.
+NaN, and disable the corresponding enable bits inEnList.

-Additional Information and Support¶
+Other Information and Support¶

-How do I get technical support?
+How can I get technical support?

 - Email: service@rflysim.com